LoginRadius/docs/content/Get started Node js/index.md

 How to configure SMTP settings for sending emails to consumers

-How to implement social login options like Facebook, Google
+How to implement Social Login options like Facebook, Google

 How to implement Phone Login